mhzed/solr-disjoin/readme.md

 Disjoin supports the post filter mode.
-If the join set is large (i.e. larger than tens of thousands, or even millions), then it may be advantageous to run Disjoin as a post filter on the target collection, instead of turning the join set into Lucene's set query (i.e. lucene.TermInSetQuery).
+If the join set is large (i.e. larger than tens of thousands, or even millions), then it may be advantageous to run Disjoin as a post filter on the target collection instead of turning the full join set into a Lucene query.
 (TODO: performance test to validate this thesis).

 By default, Disjoin kicks into post filter mode if the combined join set size exceeds 100000.
 Client can change this behavior by passing in a local parameter